 While nobody ever wants to have to deal with the outbreak of disease in a chicken flock, it’s important to know the symptoms of certain illnesses so that you can be prepared to deal with them if they do arise.
 Pay attention to the signs of these most common chicken diseases.

 This disease is perhaps one of the most common in backyard flocks of chicken.
 It causes visible signs of distress in your flock, such as sneezing, coughing, and snoring.
 You will also notice a mucus-like drainage coming out of your chickens’ nose and eyes.
 They will also stop laying.

-Luckily, you can invest in a vaccine to prevent infectious bronchitis from taking hold.
-If you do not vaccinate your birds, you will need to act quickly to quarantine your infected hens.
+Luckily, you can invest in a shot to prevent infectious bronchitis from taking hold.
+If you do not give your birds their shots, you will need to act quickly to quarantine your infected hens.
 Move them to a warm, dry place to recover and to prevent them from spreading the disease to your other birds.

 Learn more about infectious bronchitis here.

 Avian influenza, or bird flu, is the disease on this list that has received perhaps the largest amount of press coverage.
 Humans can contract bird flu from their chickens, but it is very uncommon.
 However, it can completely decimate a flock.